Dafyd-Phillips/Wheelchair-Component-Detection-CLI/README.md

 csv

 # Use
-Image prediction: enter a directory to a .jpg or .png image to generate an annotated version of the image & a text file describing the components found.
+predict [image/video directory]: enter a directory to a .jpg or .png image to generate an annotated version of the image & a text file describing the components found.
 These are saved in their respective local directories.

-Video prediction: enter a directory to a .mp4 file to generate an annotated version.
+Enter a directory to a .mp4 file to generate an annotated version.
 A temporary directory is created to store the individual frames to generate the annotated video, after which the directory & its contents are deleted.
 Videos are saved in the respective local directory.

-Type 'q' to exit the program.

-Files generated are numbered sequentially, with image & text files being generated as pairs.
+display --image/--description/--video [file_no]: display an annotated image, its description, or a video file.
+Files are saved & named in sequential order, starting from "1", with image and text files being generated as a pair.

+eg display --description 4: display the text description for image file 4.

+delete --image/video [file_no]: delete a single file.
+Both images and their respective text descriptions are deleted at once.

+clear: deletes every annotated file and discription.

+quit: closes the program

 # Future Developments
 "Display" command - request an annotated image/video or text description to be displayed.